• Skip to main content

 Together with the neighbouring Old Town, UNESCO awarded it World Heritage Status in 1995.
 UNESCO declared it the “… harmonious juxtaposition of two historic areas, each with many important buildings…”

 You’ll find many of Edinburgh’s fine range of shops in the New Town.
-On Princes Street the larger more familiar stores while on George Street and some of the other surrounding streets, there’s an abundance of independent shops with cafes, bars, restaurants and boutique style hotels.
+On Princes Street the larger more familiar stores while on George Street and some of the other surrounding streets, there’s an abundance of independent shops with cafes, bars, restaurants and boutique style luxury hotels.

 The new Johnnie Walker Princes Street, all eight floors of it, is the new kid on the block.
 Overlooking Edinburgh Castle, it offers an exciting new whisky-related addition to the Edinburgh visitor experience.